xasos/Notice/README.md

 $ ionic emulate <platform>
 ```

-Of course, this app is also already on the web [here](https://notice.herokuapp.com/).
+This app is also available on the web [here](https://notice.herokuapp.com/).

 ## License
 [MIT License](LICENSE)